 - New Knobs if desired (mine are clear acrylic faceted knobs from Target)

-The first thing I did was to assemble my IKEA dresser!
-Actually my sweet husband helped me assemble it!
+The first thing I did to start this IKEA hack was to assemble my dresser!
+Actually, my sweet husband helped me assemble it!

 Then I measured, cut and attached three 3″ x 3″ squares centered on each drawer front.
 I then added smaller squares overlapping the drawers as well.